olga-001/ARCHI.Tech-_2025/README_EN.md

 ## 📄 License

-This project is distributed under the **MIT License** — free use, copying, and modification is permitted with attribution.
+This project is distributed under the **MIT License** - free use, copying, and modification is permitted with attribution.

 ---

-👤 *Author: Team Olga_001*
+👤 *Author: Olga_001*
 🏁 *Hackathon: ARCHI.Tech 2025*